frostebite/GCP-Provision-K8s-Cluster/README.md

 # Provisioning
 If a cluster with the same name already exists it will be used, if no cluster with the same name is found one will be created.

+## Cloud provider support
+This action supports only GCP.

 # Input
 A lockTimeout can be set to cleanup the cluster incase a lock isn't cleaned up.
 The default is set to 360, this means after 360 minutes the lock will expire and the cluster will be cleaned up.